IlyaGulya/action-sync-autolinks/README.md

 - Verify API token and username are correct
 - Ensure user has access to JIRA projects

+### Too Many Projects (>500)
+- **Error**: "Found XXX JIRA projects, but GitHub only supports up to 500 autolinks per repository"
+- **Solution**: Use `project-category-ids` to filter projects by category
+- **Steps**:
+  1. Run with `list-categories: true` to see available categories
+  2. Select category IDs that match your needs
+  3. Add `project-category-ids: '10000,10001'` to filter projects

 ### Autolink Creation Fails
 - Repository admin permissions required for autolink management
-- Check if autolink limits are reached (GitHub has limits per repository)
+- Check if autolink limits are reached (GitHub has a 500 autolinks limit per repository)

 ## License